capstone-job-market-analysis/job-market-analysis/README.md

 [(Back to top)](#table-of-contents)

 - [x] Create README.md with data dictionary, project and business goals, and come up with initial hypotheses.
-- [x] Acquire data from (_), save to local .csv and create a function to automate this process.
+- [x] Acquire data from websites, save to local .csv and create a function to automate this process.
 Save the function in an wrangle.py file to import into the Final Report Notebook.
 - [x] Clean and prepare data.
 Create a function to automate the process, store the function in a prepare.py module, and prepare data in Final Report Notebook by importing and using the function.
 - [x] Clearly define at least two hypotheses and document findings and takeaways.
 - [x] Document conclusions, takeaways, and next steps in the Final Report Notebook.